lonecry/WebWorkerQRcode/README.md

 # WebWorkerQRcode
-Use Html 5 Web Worker to generate QR code,Then test the performance.
+Use Html 5 Web Worker to generate QR code,then test the performance.